 Green Travel Destinations – Ten Questions to Ask

-Choosing a vacation spot isn't hard, though sifting through the good and not-so-good options can be a head-twisting experience – especially if you’re taking the plunge and visiting the area for the first time.
-And if your like most environmentally conscious people, you want to support companies that have made significant steps toward being environmentally friendly in everything from their sustainability policy to their community commitment.
-And if you pick the wrong hotel, you may be stuck enjoying the sun and sand while your dollars are contributing to a cause that you just don't like.
-No, choosing a green hotel isn't rocket science but you should at least know what questions to ask.
+Choosing a vacation spot isn’t hard.
+However, sifting through the good and not-so-good options can be a head-twisting experience.
+This is especially true if you’re taking the plunge and visiting the area for the first time.
+And if your like most environmentally conscious people, you want to support the right companies.
+Most companies want to support companies that have made significant steps toward being environmentally friendly.
+This includes everything from their sustainability policy to their community commitment.
+Otherwise, your dollars could be contributing to a cause you don’t like.
+Hence, choosing a green travel destination is not rocket science, but you should at least know what questions to ask.

 1. What key areas are tracked and how often are they assessed?

 Improvements in all the Earthcheck indicators will not only help the environment, but can also help reduce operational costs.
-Hotels that participate in the EarthCheck program are demonstrating their corporate responsibility and upholding a higher level of environmental care.
-Smaller businesses are able to participate in the EarthCheck program, and a separate certification for larger companies offers maximum savings, is independently audited by a qualified third party and enables sector benchmarking.
+Hotels that participate in the EarthCheck program are demonstrating their corporate responsibility.
+They demonstrate that the company is upholding a higher level of environmental care.
+The EarthCheck program is setup for smaller businesses too.
+A separate certification, however, for larger companies offers maximum savings.
+In addition, independently audited certifications for larger companies by a qualified third party enables sector benchmarking.